Frequently Asked Questions

 Why is there no top on the canopy?

-Even with moisture-resistant material, venting, or perforated material, with the amount of moisture that gradually evaporates from the aquarium you are eventually going to see the canopy deteriorate.
-This can also cause mold which is bad for your health, can cause the material itself to crack, warp, and bubble.
+Even with moisture-resistant material, venting, or perforated material, evaporation from the aquarium will eventually cause the canopy to deteriorate.
+This can also cause mold and the material itself to crack, warp, and bubble.
 It gets really bad, really quick.
-For this reason, all the canopies we manufacture are an open concept top.
+For this reason, all the canopy tops are an open concept.

 Back to Top